AustinBray77/AustinBray77/README.md

 	into it when I learned C# and Unity in late 2019.
 I have competed in many types of development competitions and hackathons such as Deltahacks X and the GDSC.
 	I have received distinction in the 2020, 2021, and 2022 Canadian Computing Competitions ran by the University of Waterloo.
-Although I do well, I enjoy project building more than the algorithm solving which competitive programming demands.
-I also have my react website hosted <a href="https://austinbray.com/">here</a> on AWS.
+I also enjoy building projects for myself and others and have gained most of my programming experience this way.
+You can visit my website hosted <a href="https://austinbray.com/">here</a> on AWS.
 </p>